allenrobel/NDFC-AIML-Fabric/README.md

 - Leafs are in BGP ASC 65011
 - Leaf1 access-mode interface Eth1/35 connects to Nexus Dashboard Insights over vlan 3967 for monitoring the fabric
 - Leaf1 is configured with Precision Time Protocol (PTP) for
-- All Leafs are provisioned with interfaces to connect to RoCEv2 hosts.
-- RoCEv2 Target host is located on leaf2 interface Ethernet1/11
+- RoCEv2 initiators and targets connect to each leaf via access-mode (vlan 2) interface (Ethernet1/11) and corresponding Vlan2 SVI.

 ## Installation and Usage

-### 1. Install cisco.dcnm Ansible Collection
+### 1. Install the cisco.dcnm Ansible Collection

 The Ansible playbook in this repo requires that the cisco.dcnm Collection be installed.